 Aligned with Least-Cost Procurement ("LCP"), the Company’s strategy focuses on meeting customers where they are.
 Leveraging our local presence and strong relationships with Rhode Island families, businesses, and communities, the Company has gained insights into their needs and preferences.
 The Company is equipped to address gaps as they arise, such as in financing, and contribute to transforming the local market, for instance, through workforce development initiatives.

 Customer bill affordability is a key priority for the 2025 Energy Efficiency Plan.
 During the 2024 Energy Efficiency Plan hearings, the Public Utilities Commission (PUC) focused on the Cost of Supply and the benefits of efficiency programs to customers and the utility system in an affordable manner.
-This experience, along with the Company’s overall focus on customer bill affordability, informs the approach to the 2025 planning process in several key ways, as will be detailed in the plan.
-The Company is also implementing a revised approach to rate and bill impacts, another PUC focus, to better reflect specific utility system benefits and customer costs.
-Additional detail on these efforts can be found throughout the Plan narrative as well as in Attachments 1, 2, and 7.
+This experience, along with the Company’s overall focus on customer bill affordability informs the approach to the 2025 planning process in several key ways, as will be detailed in the plan.
+The Company is also implementing a revised approach to rate and bill impacts, another PUC and Company focus, to better reflect specific utility system benefits and customer costs.
+Additional detail on these efforts can be found throughout the Plan narrative and, in particular, Section 6.4.2.